adobe/alloy-samples/media-collection/TAGS_IMPL.md

 The player ID is an identifier for the media session, this can be a random string or the element ID of the player.
 Session details should be provided when sending a "Session start" event using `Send Media Event` action.
 Playhead and QoE data elements should be provided when starting the media session.
-The following events for that media session will inherit the playhead and QoE.
+The following events will inherit the playhead and QoE data from it's session.
 ![image](public/img/createSession.png)